mikestepanov/electron-example/README.md

    - user first and last name should be more than 2 characters long
 6) during the interview conversation we were talking about custom-based WebSocket application at Vama
    - as a bonus I implemented a small WebSocket server with Socket.IO
+   - for simplicity, the user is automatically subscribed to all conversations and no pagination logic is set
 7) On last page of the onboarding, the client will emit user data with `creatingNewUser` to the server:
    - In response, the server will emit new users ID with `newUserCrated`, this will be our placebo 'auth token'
    - all messages from that user will be authored from that ID (aside from preestablished and convo ones)
 8) After the onboarding, the user is redirected to conversations page
    - client emits `requestConversationsAndUsers`, loading mock starts
-   - server emits in response `recieveConversationsAndUsers`, sends all users and all conversations (in prod case it will be paginated but here it's just mock)
+   - server emits in response `recieveConversationsAndUsers`, sends all users and all conversations
-   - in all users should be our current user as well
+   - in the users array there should be our current user as well
 9) In the example the first conversation (a conversation with character Vegeta):
    - 0th messaged comes from Vegeta (to show chat activity)
    - A chat is automatically created with an imaginary user.